-It is acceptable that for buildings located in medium and high-risk flood zones, areas of the car park and site access may be allowed to flood and therefore fall below the 600 mm threshold.
-In such cases the credit is still achievable provided safe access to the site and the ground floor of the building can be maintained (i.e. they are 600 mm above the design flood level with a probability of $\leq$ 1:1000) to ensure the building and site do not become an 'island' in the event of a flood.
+It is acceptable that for buildings located in medium and high probability for flood or storm surge, areas of the car park and site access may be allowed to flood and therefore fall below the 600 mm threshold.
+In such cases the credit is still achievable provided safe access to the site and the ground floor of the building can be maintained (i.e. they are 600 mm above the design flood level with a probability of $\leq 1:1000$) to ensure the building and site do not become an 'island' in the event of a flood.